CAD-Tokenizer: Towards Text-based CAD Prototyping via Modality-Specific Tokenization: Methodology

 During inference, naive autoregressive sampling may produce invalid CAD sequences, as standard LLM decoding strategies (e.g., top-$p$, beam search) are unaware of CAD grammar.
 However, unlike natural language, CAD sequences are formal languages and can be fully described by states and transitions.
 Therefore, we can improve the sample quality by designing a finite-state automaton (FSA) that formalizes valid CAD construction rules (Figure~\ref{fig2:method}(4)).

 At each step, the FSA provides a series of masks restricting the candidate logits to grammar-compliant tokens, ensuring syntactic validity.
 The automaton state evolves with the decoder, whose choice for the next token is also passed to the automaton for deciding if a transition is going to take place.
 Despite some context-dependent geometric constraints are unable to fully catched, this method significantly reduces syntactic errors and improves sampling robustness by preventing obvious grammatical mistakes.
-Further implementation details are given in Appendix~\ref{sec:apdx:sampling} and the FSA design is illustrated in Figure \ref{fig:fsa}.
+We demonstrate the detailed process by Algorithm \ref{alg:fsa} and the FSA design in Figure \ref{fig:fsa}.
+Further implementation details are given in Appendix~\ref{sec:apdx:sampling}.